zitadel/actions/Actions V2 + Cloudflare Workers/README.md

 ### 2 - Update the wrangler.toml file with your worker data

-The `wrangler.toml` file defines your Worker’s configuration.
+The `wrangler.toml` file defines your Worker’s configuration (name, script to deploy and account ID).
 Update it with your own project details before deploying:

 ```bash
 name = "<WORKER_NAME>"